 Industry saying: “The most expensive thing you can do on a construction project is hire a cheap architect (or engineer)”

-Being an architect, I realize that this suggestion may seem self-serving, but I can assure you that the homeowner’s pain is real over runaway projects that have ended up costing quite a bit more than if the proper effort was put into planning and vetting contractors bids.
+Being an architect in San Francisco, I realize that this suggestion may seem self-serving, but I can assure you that the homeowner’s pain is real over runaway projects that have ended up costing quite a bit more than if the proper effort was put into planning and vetting contractors bids.
 I can confidently say that the best path to cost/quality control includes:

 - A comprehensive, and inclusive design process